This content may no longer be relevant and is available for reference only. Visit Archive FAQs for more details.

 Excellent - the communications page will show you replies to any thread you've participated within, any direct messages, any shares from other Insiders and any @mentions.
 How do I use the Communications tab to stay up to date on my content?

 On the other hand, the Activity page shows a feed of all the latest activity across the site, or your followed activity.
 That's a good way to discover new conversations or see who else is active.
-How do I use my Activity tab to access the very latest from across the site?
+The specified item was not found.

 From the homepage, those Quick Links in the right column outline the main areas of the community (Destinations, Marriott Rewards, The specified item was not found., The specified item was not found.) and those links will be available within each of these sections.